 Entry and exit

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
+Make sure your passport is valid for at least six months after the date you intend to return to Australia.

 Safety and security

-There have been reports of bars and night clubs (particularly in the Roppongi and Kabuki-cho entertainment areas of Tokyo) targeting foreign citizens for overcharging, fraudulent credit card charges, drink spiking, illegal drugs and, in some cases, assault.
+There have been reports of bars and night clubs (particularly in the Roppongi and Kabuki-cho entertainment areas of Tokyo) targeting foreigners for overcharging, fraudulent credit card charges, drink spiking, illegal drugs and, in some cases, assault.
 Some venues use street touts to entice foreigners into their premises.
-Australians have reported incidents where they have been poured drinks that have a higher percentage of alcohol than would normally be expected.
-In some cases, victims have woken up in an unknown locations and/or discovered exorbitant credit card charges.
+Australians have reported being poured drinks that have a higher percentage of alcohol than would normally be expected.
+In some cases, victims have woken up in unknown locations and/or discovered exorbitant credit card charges.
 Victims have experienced difficulties in obtaining police reports to submit to their banks and travel insurers.

-Terrorist Threat Worldwide bulletin.
+More information: Terrorist Threat Worldwide

-Japan National Tourism Organisation provides regularly updated emergency information in English as well as other essential advice to travellers on how to have a safe and hassle-free visit to Japan.
+The Japan National Tourism Organisation provides regularly updated emergency information in English as well as other essential advice to travellers on how to have a safe and hassle-free visit to Japan.

 Fukushima and surrounding areas